Xilinx/Vitis_Libraries/database/docs/src/guide/combine_split/combine_split_unit.rst

    :hidden:
    :maxdepth: 1

-This document describes the structure and execution of Combine-Split-Unit, implemented as :ref:`combineCol <cid-xf::database::combineCol>` function and :ref:`splitCol <cid-xf::database::splitCol>` function.
+This document describes the structure and execution of a Combine-Split-Unit, implemented as a :ref:`combineCol <cid-xf::database::combineCol>` function and :ref:`splitCol <cid-xf::database::splitCol>` function.

 .. image:: /images/combine_unit.png
    :alt: Combine Unit Structure